speechbrain/speechbrain/README.md

 ### Data caching
 SpeechBrain also supports a **caching mechanism** that allows users to store data in the RAM instead of reading them from disk every time.
 If we set ```cache=True``` in execute_computation function, we activate this option.
 Data are stored while the total RAM used in less or equal than cache_ram_percent.
 For instance, if we set ```cache_ram_percent=75``` it means that we will keep storing data until the RAM available is less than 75%.
 This helps when processing the same data multiple times (i.e, when n_loops>1).
-The first time the data are read from the disk and stored into a variable called **self.cache** in the dataloader (see create_dataloader in data_io.py ). **From the second time on, we read the data from the cache when possible**.
+The first time the data are read from the disk and stored into a variable called **self.cache** in the data loader (see create_dataloader in data_io.py ). **From the second time on, we read the data from the cache when possible**.

 ### Output variables
 The execute_computation function executes the computations reported in the specified configuration file *cfg_file*.